 Q. Will I pay more for an order cut to the inch?

 A. No, you only pay for what you order as long as it’s ordered in from our supplier.
 We can shear stock panels, but you pay for the stock length that it’s sheared from plus a minimal shearing fee.

 Q. How long does it take to get my order?

 A. Because we have so many suppliers you don’t have to wait long!
-Everlast offers twice weekly delivery to our yard.
-EBM and ABC offer once weekly delivery.
+Everlast offers twice weekly delivery to our yard and Central States offers up to 3X weekly delivery.
 This means that you can place an order and often have it in just a few days!
 Other suppliers typically have a slightly more extended lead time.